jo-tud/FamilyResourceContract/README.md

 # Family Resource Contract
-A contract for regulating access to resources made sparse by parents
+A contract for regulating access to resources made sparse by parents To try out the contract directly, visit https://ethereum.github.io/browser-solidity/#gist=070b32a5b5f5d28de74233ec6abd4c61

+Hint: simply use _1_ as the address for a child.

 ## Rationale
 This contract organizes access to sparce ressources for kids